 Platinum's low heat conductivity keeps the heat from the torch from spreading.
 Platinum's higher melting temperature makes it a bit more challenging to cast too, because tends to “freeze up” quickly.
 The larger the piece, the Harder it is to cast, so designs that can be assembled from several small castings, rather than one or two large often work out better.
 Working in platinum requires different skills than the basic goldsmith learns in school.
 Making and repairing platinum jewelry is more complicated, more difficult and more expensive than working in silver or gold.
 There are, however, some intrinsic savings, as Platinum prongs rarely need re-tipping or replacing.

 Palladium is taupe-gray in tone.
-Palladium is a very rare metal, and gives a similar look to platinum, at about 20% of the cost to make the same piece in platinum.
+Palladium is a very rare metal, and gives a similar look to platinum.
 Palladium is reputed to wear similarly to platinum, though it is slightly more malleable and not recommended for the most delicate or structurally difficult designs.
 It is very rare for palladium to cause skin allergies.
 Palladium is generally used on 950 fineness and can be heat treated to an interesting dark gray or green surface finish.

 A malleable precious metal, grayish white in tone, noted as Pd on the periodic table.
 Palladium is a cousin to platinum with very similar chemical properties.